-Daniel 5 Bible Study The Precarious Position of the Unbeliever
+Daniel 5 P2: The Precarious Position of the Unbeliever

 by I Gordon

-We looked at how God can write 'Ichabod' over a nation and this is what He did with the Babylonian empire.
-The word Ichabod means 'no glory' and God is able to give or remove the glory of a nation as He so determines.
-We also saw how nations and empires are like people in that they can have births and deaths.
-Scary stuff actually for we tend to think that things will continue as they always did and that 'our nation' won't fall like others have.
-But alas, we also saw that the same Babylonian spirit manifests itself today and you can begin to see the writing on the wall once again.
+Bible study lesson Daniel 5 Precarious position of unbelieverWell, we looked last time at a rowdy old party.
+The king of Babylon was throwing a wild shindig and huge celebrations were in order.
+Or so he thought.
+They had the wine, the women and their precious gods of gold and silver.
+Everything was going swimmingly... well, until that strange creepy little hand (that wasn't even connected to an arm) showed up and started writing mysterious things in an unknown language on the wall!
+Talk about being a party pooper and stopping the celebrations in their tracks!
+You may remember that the shocked sudden silence was only broken by the sound of King Belshazzar's knees knocking together!
+So last time we saw how God can write 'Ichabod' (meaning 'no glory') over a nation and this is what He did with the Babylonian empire.
+The Most High, as Daniel often referred to Him, is able to give or remove the glory of a nation as He so determines.
+We also saw how nations and empires can be like people having births and deaths.
+This is scary stuff actually for we tend to think that things will continue as they always did and that 'our nation' won't fall like others have.
+But alas, we also saw that the same Babylonian spirit manifests itself today and as you look around, you can see the writing on the wall once again.

-Anyway, time to move on!
-This study carries on from where the last one finished and looks at Daniel 5:18-30.
-Where as the last study focused more on nations as a whole, this study is bringing it back home... this study will focus on the individual with particular emphasis on the following two things:
+Now this lesson, which I have titled 'The Precarious Position of the Unbeliever', carries on from where the last one left off and looks at the second half of Daniel 5, verses 18-30.
+While the last study focused more on nations as a whole, this will focus more on the individual with particular emphasis on the following:

 So let's have a look.
-Daniel has just been called in to give the interpretation of the writing to the king.
+We pick up the story with Daniel just called in before the king and he has been asked to give the interpretation of the writing from this creepy odd hand!

 Why the history lesson?